CRMTH/RITHM/GetStarted.md

 # Getting Started
 > This markdown file needs to be updated so that others can get started using RITHM.
 There is an open [issue](https://github.com/CRMTH/RITHM/issues/12) related to this.
 For formatting, don't use these quote blocks (they are just here as placeholders).
-Use heading formats, numbered lists, and links as much as possible (check your markdown cheat sheet).
+Use heading formats, numbered lists, and links as much as possible (check your markdown cheat sheet or [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).

 ## Setting up Twitter
 > There are a couple links under "RITHM Streamer" in [README.md](https://github.com/CRMTH/RITHM/blob/master/README.md) to get you started with outlining the processes under this heading.
 Follow those links and document the steps that you took to get the infrastructure set up.